NICE and social care

 - Research in Practice (RIP)

 - Research in Practice for Adults (RIPfA).

-The Social Care External Reference Group was established in April 2012 to engage with key stakeholders and to gain advice from the sector on adoption and dissemination strategies for quality standards for social care.
+The Social Care External Network was established in April 2012 to engage with key stakeholders and to gain advice from the sector on adoption and dissemination strategies for quality standards for social care.
 It was expanded and renamed as the NICE Social Care External Network in September 2013.

-The purpose of the Network is to provide advice to NICE on the needs, and expectations of the social care sector and to advise how NICE can effectively present and disseminate its guidance and quality standards ensuring effective use and adoption in practice.
-The Network also provides advice on integration of social care guidance and quality standards into sector-led improvement and other quality initiatives.
+The purpose of the Network is to provide advice to NICE on the needs, and expectations of the social care sector and to advise how NICE can effectively present and disseminate its guidelines and quality standards ensuring effective use and adoption in practice.
+The Network also provides advice on integration of social care guidelines and quality standards into sector-led improvement and other quality initiatives.